vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-parametric-statistics.md

 Intuitively, if the null hypothesis is true, the F-statistic should not be too high.
 For a given significance level it is possible to get the critical value from the F-distribution, the excess of which should be a reason to reject the null hypothesis.

+#### Post-hoc Testing

-The analysis of variance only checks whether the mean values of multiple samples are the same.
-However, it does not give an answer which exactly group is different if the null hypothesis is rejected, so the post-hoc analysis should be performed.
-The recommended type of test in this case is the Games-Howell test which tests the difference in each pair combination from the group of samples, and does not assume equal sample size and variance in the samples.
+The analysis of variance (ANOVA) is a powerful tool to determine if there is a statistically significant difference among the means of multiple groups.
+However, if the null hypothesis is rejected, ANOVA does not specify which groups are different from each other.
+For this, a post-hoc analysis must be performed.
+Among these, the Games-Howell test is a recommended choice, as it tests the difference in each pairwise combination of samples without assuming equal variance and sample size across groups.

-The Games-Howell test is very similar to Welch's $t$-test, including the way it determines the number of degrees of freedom for each pair of samples.
-However, the standard error is calculated slightly differently:

-&nbsp;&nbsp;&nbsp;&nbsp;
-$SE = \sqrt{\frac{1}{2}(\frac{s_1^2}{n_1}+\frac{s_2^2}{n_2})}$

-In determining the critical values the Games-Howell test relies on the [studentized range distribution]({{ site.baseurl }}{% link _posts/2021-03-27-statistical-distributions.md %}#studentized_distribution), so it depends on the number of degrees of freedom, as well as the total number of samples.
-<a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>
+Conducting multiple independent t-tests to compare all pairs of group means dramatically increases the probability of committing a Type I error (a false positive).
+Post-hoc tests are essential for controlling the Family-wise Error Rate (FWER), ensuring that the overall chance of making at least one false positive conclusion across all comparisons remains at our desired significance level.

+The Games-Howell test achieves this by being more conservative than a series of t-tests, making it more difficult to reject the null hypothesis.

+Unlike a t-test, which compares a single pair of means using [Student's distribution]({{ site.baseurl }}{% link _posts/2025-08-23-student-distribution.md %}), the Games-Howell test's statistic is compared to a Studentized range distribution statistic.
+This special probability distribution is specifically designed to model the difference between the largest and smallest means in a set of samples under the null hypothesis.
+It also inherently accounts for the number of groups being compared ($k$), thus directly addressing the multiple comparisons problem.

+The Studentized range statistic is defined as:

+$$q = \frac{\bar x_{max} - \bar x_{min}}{\frac{s}{\sqrt{n}}}$$

+where $\bar x_{max}$ and $\bar x_{min}$ are the largest and the smallest means of the samples, $s$ is the pooled standard deviation, and $n$ is the sample size.
+The number of [degrees of freedom]({{ site.baseurl }}{% link _posts/2021-03-19-degrees-of-freedom.md %}) is selected as for the pooled variance: $k$($n$-1), where $k$ is the number of groups.

+By using this modified test statistic and a critical value from the Studentized range distribution, the Games-Howell test ensures that the difference between two means must be larger in order to be treated as significant, effectively controlling the overall family-wise error rate.

 <div id='difference_proportions'/>
 ## Testing the difference in proportions